pmpor/hotdog/README.md

 ## Clarifications Needed

 While completing this exercise, a couple inconsistencies were noted.
-These are issues that would need to be clarified by the designer or BA on a typical project.
+These are issues that would be clarified by the designer or BA on a typical project.

 ### Misspellings